 The Red Pill

-The biggest misconception of the astrological system revolves around the assumed degree of predictive specificity.
+The biggest misconception of the astrological system tends to center on an assumed degree of predictive specificity.
 Some of this can be blamed on astrologers, but much of it is due to the sea change in perspective towards a general scientific or technological determinism that slowly evolved into our consciousness since the breakthroughs of Newtonian mechanics.

-Astrology can’t predict what a person will do or decide because those responses are often a reflection of creativity, but it can reveal the general archetypal patterns that provide an overall existential structure.
-This shouldn’t offend our general need of freedom for we usually don’t define this freedom any further than the will.
-But to an extent, doesn’t conceding the existence of a defined will/ego/identity compromise that freedom?
+Astrology can’t predict what a person will do or decide because those actions or responses are often a reflection of creativity, but it can reveal the general archetypal patterns that provide an overall existential structure.
+This shouldn’t offend our general need of freedom for this usually isn’t defined any further than the will.
+But to what extent does conceding the existence of a defined will/ego/identity compromise that freedom?
 Sure, we are free to make any decision, but without any compelling reason otherwise, why would anyone spend time doing things that are not in their best interests?
-Eventually, you can’t escape who you are and we are so attached to our identities/egos that we would never think of these concepts as separate, possibly even restrictive.
+Eventually, you can’t escape who you are and we are so attached to our identities/egos that we would never think of these “things” as separate, possibly even restrictive.

 It is important to note that Cazimi is a dignity used primarily in horary delineations.
 While this isn’t horary, this also isn’t a natal chart delineation either.
 We are analyzing a chart for archetypal resonance with an individual’s creation.